How To: Clean a Washing Machine

 If despite your best efforts, a musty odor lingers in the washing machine, mold or mildew may be responsible.
 Particularly vulnerable are those components of the machine where water collects—the detergent tray, for example, or the rubber seal around the door.
 The trick here is to spray the problem areas with a solution of vinegar and water.
 This, too, should be done once a month for best results.

-3. Improve the Washer’s Efficiency
+STEP 3: Improve the Washer’s Efficiency

 On the back of most washers, inlet screens work to filter out particles suspended in the hot and cold water entering the machine.
 Here, dirt and limescale accumulate over time—occasionally, that buildup can disturb washer operation.
 If you’ve noticed poor performance, the first thing to check is the inlet screen.
 After unplugging the washer and turning off its water supply, unhook the hot and cold water lines and remove the filters with careful twist.
 Soak each in vinegar to remove the limescale.
 Quickly rinse and reconnect them, then plug the machine back in.
 You should see immediate improvement.